nathanrayburn/crypto_labo2/rapport.md

 m1\_blocks[0] = \left( c1\_blocks[0] - \sigma \right) \mod p
 $$
 So this is for a single block.
-Now we can generalize it for all blocks of our message mi :
+Now we can generalize it for all blocks of our message m[i] :

 $$
 \sum_{i=0}^{n} m_i = \left( \sum_{i=0}^{n} c_i - \sigma \right) \mod p